filipezabala/voice/README.md

 sudo cp /usr/local/bin/curl /usr/bin/curl
 curl -V
 ```
-If you have a message like `WARNING: curl and libcurl versions do not match.
-Functionality may be affected.`, you may take a look at [this](https://serverfault.com/questions/503555/libcurl-reporting-different-version-between-commands) post.
+You may take a look at [this](https://serverfault.com/questions/503555/libcurl-reporting-different-version-between-commands) post if you have a message like `WARNING: curl and libcurl versions do not match.
+Functionality may be affected.`

 ### 2. [Git](https://git-scm.com/)
 Git is a free and open source distributed version control system.